 Pravastatin belongs to a group of medicines called statins.
 Read more about statins — when are they used, their benefits and risks and other frequently asked questions about statins.

-- The usual dose of pravastatin is 20 to 40 milligrams once a day.
+- The usual dose of pravastatin is 20 to 40 mg once a day.

 - Always take pravastatin exactly as your doctor has told you.
 The pharmacy label on your medicine will tell you how much pravastatin to take, how often to take it, and any special instructions.